pushpullleg/Hackathon_Fall2025/README.md

 This repository contains the Streamlit proof-of-concept that I built for the **Renaissance EdTech Platform** and submitted to the **MKTBA Hackathon – Fall 2025**.
 It showcases an **AI adaptive learning agent** that guides Business Analytics and Marketing learners through a branded experience inspired by Renaissance’s design language.

 > ⚠️ **POC disclaimer:** This codebase is shared for educational purposes.
-It is not a production-ready product—there is no Supabase backend, vector database, or external orchestration.
-Everything runs locally inside Streamlit to demonstrate the concept quickly.
+It is not a production-ready product—there is no backend, vector database, or external orchestration.
+Everything runs locally inside Streamlit and JSON file for memort to demonstrate the concept quickly.

 ---